pabloabur/brian2-sims/README.md

 [![Docker Image CI](https://github.com/pabloabur/brian2-sims/actions/workflows/docker-image.yml/badge.svg)](https://github.com/pabloabur/brian2-sims/actions/workflows/docker-image.yml)

 # brian2-sims
-First build container with
+First, build a container with

 ```
 docker build -t app .
 ```

-then run it with
+then run it with the command below.
+Alternatively, add the desired command at the end, e.g. `python run_simulation -h`
 ```
 docker run -it --rm -v $(pwd)/simulations:/tmp/simulations:ro -v $(pwd)/sim_data:/tmp/sim_data app
 ```

-Type `python run_simulation -h` to see simulations available and their options.
+Type `python run_simulation -h` to see the simulations available and their options.

 We used conda-based environment because if you are working on a remote server, conda might be a better option when linking other libraries/resources (e.g. C++).